 We argue that more work should be focused on situating and unpacking the emergence of spatial media.
-We agree with Leszczynski and Wilson (2013: 915): 'the rapid proliferation and diversification of spatial media, content forms, and praxes require new empirical, conceptual, and theoretical approaches to apprehend both the nature and implications of these transitions and materialities'.
+We agree with Leszczynski and Wilson (2013: 915): 'the rapid proliferation and diversification of spatial media, content forms, and praxes require new empirical, conceptual, and theoretical approaches to apprehend both the nature and implications of these transitions and materialities.'
 Who stands to benefit from these new innovations?
 What are the specific uneven topographies of spatial media and associated infrastructures, but also the uneven topographies of access, capital, surveillance and power created in their wake?
-How are the core underpinning telecomms (e.g. networking) and computing (the cloud, data centres) infrastructure evolving and core framework data being reconfigured?
-As 'a discursive/material touchpoint for futurity, speculation, and investment', what are the opportunities and limitations for co-optation and resistance to the amassing of capital and the way in which content is or is not volunteered (Wilson, 2012: 1266)?
-Would we know how to recognise such forms of resistances given our contemporary approaches?
-How might we situate spatial media 'within historically and geographically contingent enactments of venture capital, the commoditisation of technophilia, networks of natural resource extraction and product disposal, and global divisions of labour' (Wilson and
+How are the core underpinning telecomms (e.g., networking) and computing (the cloud, data centres) infrastructure evolving and core framework data being reconfigured?
+As 'a discursive/material touchpoint for futurity, speculation, and investment', what are the opportunities and limitations for co-optation and resistance to the amassing of capital and the way in which content is or is not volunteered (Wilson, 2012: 1266).
+Would we know how to recognize such forms of resistances given our contemporary approaches?
+How might we situate spatial media 'within historically and geographically contingent enactments of venture capital, the commoditisation of technophilia, networks of natural resource extraction and product disposal, and global divisions of labour' (Wilson and Graham, 2013:

-Graham, 2013: 4-5)?
+4-5)?
 Relatedly, we join numerous social and cultural geographers in the focus on practices, which we suggest requires different approaches.
-Gillian Rose (2016: 764) has called upon cultural geographers to 'unpack both the symbolism of specific cultural texts but also the production and circulation of those texts by specific forms of media institutions.
-In other words, cultural interpretation has gone viral.'
-Similarly, Wilson asks (2014: 536), 'how might we situate the emergence of continuous connectivity as a cultural milieu, and what are the implications for how we study geoweb practices?'
+Gillian Rose (2016: 2) has called upon cultural geographers to 'unpack both the symbolism of specific cultural texts but also the production and circulation of those texts by specific forms of media institutions' Similarly, Wilson asks (2014: 536), 'how might we situate the emergence of continuous connectivity as a cultural milieu, and what are the implications for how we study geoweb practices?'
 These are just a handful of potential questions that require research and reflection.
-Understanding Spatial Media starts to provide answers to these and related questions.
 There is clearly, however, much empirical and theoretical work to be done to fill in gaps and provide new conceptual tools and insight.
-In that sense, this chapter and the book provide an initial grounding with respect to spatial and locative technologies, their effects and emerging debates that will hopefully stimulate and inform further research.